Brody Jenner’s Wife Is Happy To Be ‘Home,’ Shares Another Wedding Photo From June Nuptials

 According to People, Jenner and Carter crossed paths at a party in 2013, and sparks flew immediately.
 The couple dated for almost three years before Jenner popped the big question in 2016 while on vacation together in Indonesia, where they later said “I do” in front of 50 guests.

-After the wedding, the 34-year-old former Hills heartthrob opened up to the magazine about how he’s been adjusting to life as a married man.
+After the wedding, the 34-year-old former The Hills heartthrob opened up to the magazine about how he’s been adjusting to life as a married man.

 “It feels awesome,” Jenner said.
 “I honestly feel like we’ve been married for five years already!
 I am the luckiest man on earth to have Kaitlynn by my side.”